temporalio/samples-python/message_passing/waiting_for_handlers/README.md

-# Waiting for message handlers, and performing compensation and cleanup in message handlers
+# Waiting for message handlers in message handlers

-This sample demonstrates how to do the following:
+This workflow demonstrates how to wait for signal and update handlers to finish in the following circumstances:

-1. Ensure that all update/signal handlers are finished before a successful workflow return, and on workflow cancellation and failure.
-2. Perform compensation/cleanup in an update handler when the workflow is cancelled or fails.
+- Before a successful return
+- On failure
+- On cancellation

+Your workflow can also exit via Continue-As-New.
+In that case you would usually wait for the handlers to finish immediately before the call to continue_as_new(); that's not illustrated in this sample.

 To run, open two terminals and `cd` to this directory in them.